-About Revisional Bariatric Surgery in Colorado
+Robotic Revisional Bariatric Surgery in Colorado

-Some patients who have had a previous gastric bypass may require a second, or revisional bariatric surgery to get the desired outcome.
+Some patients who have had a previous gastric bypass surgery or gastric sleeve surgery may require a second, or revisional, bariatric surgery to get the desired outcome.
 There have been multiple bariatric procedures through the years utilizing various techniques with variable outcomes.
 Sometimes, these procedures have resulted in insufficient weight loss.

-- Some patients may have had weight-loss surgery with a good outcome, but have now regained a sufficient amount of weight, and are in need of a “revision”.
+- Some patients may have had weight loss surgery with a good outcome, but have now regained a sufficient amount of weight and are in need of a “revision.”

-- Side effects of surgery, such as persistent ulcers or strictures (narrowing of the anastomosis) may indicate the need for revisional surgery.
+- Side effects of surgery, such as persistent ulcers or strictures (narrowing of the anastomosis), may indicate the need for revisional surgery.

-- After weight loss a patient may still be morbidly obese and require a second operation.
+- After weight loss, a patient may still be morbidly obese and require a second operation.